mildlydiverting/are.na-picks/README.md

     ...
 ```

-The markdown includes the board name, Are.na block link, source URL (for links), and inline image references using relative paths.
+The [markdown output (example here)](example-output/arena-picks-2026-03-19-17-01/index.md) includes the board name, Are.na block link, source URL (for links), and inline image references using relative paths.

 ## Customising